SmartTokenLabs/TokenScript/doc/javascript_api.md

 Future
 ---
 In (A), we can also stuff the entire list of tokens in the user's Ethereum wallet in there (in a future iteration) under the `all` key.
 We might have to key them by wallet/networks too.
 Performance is a concern, but this simple approach has quite a number of advantages.
-Perhaps it can be partially mitigated by adding a permission call that TokenScript developers have to make to make `tokens` accessible, maybe as part of the permission granted via https://eips.ethereum.org/EIPS/eip-1102 (which we should implement anyway) or a new function call.
+Perhaps it can be partially mitigated by adding a permission call that TokenScript developers have to make for `tokens` to be accessible, maybe as part of the permission granted via https://eips.ethereum.org/EIPS/eip-1102 (which we should implement anyway) or a new function call.

 The development and debugging experience is a little tedious.
 With access to the simulator, we can drop updated files and run a web inspector on the simulator's TokenScript webview to look at the console.log output.
 But this is something we need to look into a bit more.
 It's still possible to hardcode `web3.tokens.currentInstance` and run the same HTML/JavaScript standalone after XSLT.
 So that's a workaround.